solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/external-functions.md

 The `Proposal.sol` file contains a set of functions that all governance models inherit.
 To create a Proposal compatible with FPS, you must inherit one of the governance models, such as `MultisigProposal.sol,` and override the needed functions.
 We recommended that you override the `name()`, `description()` and `getCalldata()` functions.

--   `function name() external`: Override this function with a state variable to define the proposal name
 -   `function description() external` Override this function to define the proposal description
 -   `function getCalldata() external`: Retrieves any generated governance proposal calldata.